 What gift cards does Coinstar buy?

-Coinstar offers almost 30 store and restaurant gift cards in exchange for your coins.
+Coinstar offers nearly 30 store and restaurant gift cards in exchange for your coins.
 The kiosk will print a unique code on the receipt that works like a physical or electronic gift card.
 Gift card options may vary by location.
-The gift card selection does change, but here’s the list as of this printing:

 - AMC – $10 minimum and $100 maximum